TorunJUG/xenia-api/README.md

  mvn spring-boot:run

  Designed to work with Xenia-ng.
+To work, you need to provide an api key into application.properties.
+Additionally, iif you want messaging, token also needs to be provided.